joseedil/ngspice-ccam/README.md

 For specifics about the CCAM model parameters please refer to the [CCAM model manual](https://nanohub.org/publications/62/serve/2/494?el=6&download=1).

-Due to issues with ADMS Verilog-A to C++ translation, the trap network described in the CCAM manual was disabled on this implementation.
+Due to issues with ADMS Verilog-A to C++ translation, the trap network and some thermal nodes described in the CCAM manual was disabled on this implementation.